The Sepoy Mutiny: When India rose up against the British East India Company

 Source: https://pixabay.com/photos/red-fort-delhi-india-travel-2254704/

-The Sepoy Mutiny was a turning point in modern Indian history.
-It is known by a number of other names, including the Indian Mutiny, the Indian Rebellion of 1857, or the Indian Revolt of 1857.
+The Sepoy Mutiny was one of the most famous turning points in modern Indian history.
+However, it is important to note that it is also known by a number of other names, including the Indian Mutiny, the Indian Rebellion of 1857, or the Indian Revolt of 1857.

 In contemporary Indian memory, it is considered to be India's first war of independence, and it is thought to demonstrate the power of the people when they unite against a common enemy.